Casimir II the Just: Duke at Wiślica

 In 1166, Casimir's brother Henry was killed in battle during a Prussian Crusade.
 He died without issue, and in his will he named Casimir the only heir of his Lesser Polish Duchy of Sandomierz.
-However, High Duke Bolesław IV decided to divide the duchy into three parts: the largest (which included the capital, Sandomierz) he gave to himself; a second unnamed portion he granted to Mieszko III the Old, and only the third part, the small district of Duke of Wiślica, was given to Casimir.
+However, High Duke Bolesław IV decided to divide the duchy into three parts: the largest (which included the capital, Sandomierz) he gave to himself; a second unnamed portion he granted to Mieszko III, and only the third part, the small district of Duke of Wiślica, was given to Casimir.

 Angry and disappointed with the decision of the High Duke, Casimir rebelled against him, with the support of his brother Mieszko, the magnate Jaksa of Miechów, Sviatoslav son of Piotr Włostowic, Archbishop Jan of Gniezno, and Bishop Gedko of Kraków.
 Casimir also had the support of almost all of Lesser Poland.
 Quick actions by Bolesław IV stopped the rebellion, and in the end, Casimir was only able to retain Wiślica.
 In 1172, Mieszko III again rebelled against the High Duke, and tried to persuade his younger brother to join him.
 For unknown reasons, Casimir refused to participate this time.

-Bolesław IV died in 1173 and according to the principle of agnatic seniority he was succeeded as High Duke by Mieszko III the Old, the oldest surviving brother.
+Bolesław IV died in 1173 and according to the principle of agnatic seniority he was succeeded as High Duke by Mieszko III, the oldest surviving brother.
 Mieszko decided to give the entire Sandomierz duchy to Casimir, and so Casimir finally assumed the ducal title that his late brother had usurped.

-Revolt against Mieszko III the Old
+Revolt against Mieszko III

 The strong and dictatorial rule of the new High Duke caused a deep disaffection among the Lesser Polish nobility.
 This time a new revolt instigated in 1177 had a real chance of victory.
-The rebellion, apart of the magnates, counted upon the support of Gedko, Bishop of Kraków; Mieszko's eldest son Odon; Duke Bolesław I the Tall of Silesia, the son of former High Duke Władysław II; and Casimir.
+The rebellion, apart from the magnates, counted upon the support of Gedko, Bishop of Kraków; Mieszko's eldest son Odon; Duke Bolesław I the Tall of Silesia, the son of former High Duke Władysław II; and Casimir.
 The reasons for his inclusion in this revolt, after being reconciled with Mieszko, are unknown.

 The battle for new leadership took quite strange course: Mieszko III, completely surprised by the rebels in his Duchy of Greater Poland, withdrew to Poznań, where he stayed for almost two years enduring heavy fighting with his son Odon.
 Finally, he was defeated and was forced to escape.
 Duke Bolesław the Tall failed to conquer Kraków and the Seniorate Province, as he himself was stuck in an inner-Silesian conflict with his brother Mieszko I Tanglefoot and his own son Jarosław; soon defeated, he asked Casimir for help.
 After a successfully action in Silesia, Casimir marched to Kraków, which was quickly mastered.
 Casimir, now Duke of Kraków, decided to conclude a treaty under which Bolesław the Tall obtained full authority over Lower Silesia at Wrocław, and in return Casimir granted the Lesser Polish districts of Bytom, Oświęcim and Pszczyna to the then deposed Mieszko I Tanglefoot as a gift for Casimir's godson and namesake Casimir I of Opole, the only son of Mieszko I Tanglefoot.